Tawag ng Tanghalan: Duets 1 (2023)

-Tawag ng Tanghalan: Duets is a special season where returning contenders from the previous seasons re-compete in a duet-style competition.
-The first season premiered on May 8, 2023, two days after the finale of the sixth season.
-Mark Bautista and Christian Bautista were added to the judging panel as guest judges for the finale.

-The season was originally scheduled to run for four weeks as an interim segment before the seventh season, however it was extended to eight weeks.
-This was the last season to air on TV5, while the first season to air on GTV.

-The season concluded on July 1, 2023, at ABS-CBN Studio 10, where the Sidlak Bisdak duo of Marielle Montellano & JM Dela Cerna were declared as the winners of the competition.
-John Mark Saga & Kim Nemenzo of The Incredi-voice placed second, while Anton Antenorcruz & Eumee Capile of The OG's placed third, respectively.
+In Tawag ng Tanghalan: Duets, contestants from previous seasons returned for a duet-style competition.
+It premiered on May 8, 2023, two days after the sixth-season finale.
+Originally scheduled to run for four weeks as an interim segment before the seventh season, it was extended to eight weeks.
+This was the last season to air on TV5 and the first season to air on GTV.
+It ended on July 1, 2023, at ABS-CBN Studio 10, when the Sidlak Bisdak duo of Marielle Montellano and JM Dela Cerna were declared winners.

 Ikapitong Taon (2023–2024)

 The seventh season premiered on July 3, 2023.
 Nonoy Zuñiga, Dingdong Avanzado, Kean Cipriano, and Bituin Escalante were added to the panel of judges.

-This season also made the return of the regional format.

-The season was put on hold from October 14 to 27, 2023 as It's Showtime was suspended for 12 airing days by the ruling decision of Movie and Television Review and Classification Board.
+The season was suspended from October 14 to 27, 2023, by a Movie and Television Review and Classification Board decision.
 The season returned on October 30, 2023.

-The season concluded on January 27, 2024, at ABS-CBN Studio 10, where Rea Gen Villareal of Luzon became the season's grand champion.
-Eunice Encarnada of Mindanao and Vensor Domasig of Visayas placed second and third, respectively.
+It ended on January 27, 2024, at ABS-CBN Studio 10, when Vensor Domasig from Visayas became 3rd place, Eunice Encarnada of Mindanao became 2nd place and Rea Gen Villareal of Metro Manila became grand champion.

 Kids 2 (2024)

-The second season of Tawag ng Tanghalan Kids premiered on January 29, 2024, almost seven years after the first Kids season aired.
-Roselle Nava, Jason Dy, Elha Nympha, Annie Quintos, Frenchie Dy, JL Toreliza of BGYO, Katrina Velarde, Maloi Ricalde of BINI, Jamie Rivera, Sheena Belarmino, Jeffrey Hidalgo, Tutti Caringal, John Rex Baculfo and Rita Daniela were added to the judging panel, while Christian Bautista returned as a regular judge after being a guest judge at the finale of Duets, with Nava, Bautista, Frenchie Dy, Hidalgo, Caringal, Quintos and Rivera alternately serving as the head judge.

-The season concluded on April 20, 2024, at ABS-CBN Studio 10, where Kim Hewitt of Visayas became the season's grand champion.
-Dylan Genicera and Aliyah Quijoy, who were both from Luzon, placed second and third, respectively.
+The second season of Tawag ng Tanghalan Kids premiered on January 29, 2024, almost seven years after the first Kids season.
+It ended on April 20 at ABS-CBN Studio 10, when Kim Hewitt of Visayas became grand champion.